 8. Samadhi: Union, the Ultimate Goal of Yoga.

 You'll get a solid grounding in the true theory and practice of meditation.
 One caveat: I'm not a guru, I'm only a teacher.
 To make serious progress after learning the basics, you will likely have to make contact with people who have actually become enlightened through meditation (try here and here) and who are able to guide students long term.
 But start with this class, and you'll be well on your way to walking the true, eternal, undying road of yoga.

-Jason Louv is the author of John Dee and the Empire of Angels, and is the author or editor of Generation Hex, Ultraculture Journal, Thee Psychick Bible, Monsanto vs. the World, Hyperworlds/Underworlds and The Angelic Reformation.
-He is also the editor-in-chief of the Ultraculture blog.
+Jason Louv is the author of the bestselling John Dee and the Empire of Angels, and is the author or editor of Generation Hex, Ultraculture Journal, Thee Psychick Bible, Monsanto vs. the World and Hyperworlds/Underworlds and many more.

 StartLimbs 1&2: Yama and Niyama/Dos and Don’ts (13:09)